Every collaboration begins with understanding — not assumptions.

 A Note on Application

-The way this work shows up will differ by medium, but the underlying approach remains consistent.
+Whether designing a journey, a story, or a space, the process begins the same way — with listening, context, and a clear point of view before any outcome is defined.
 What changes is not the thinking, but the form it takes in response to context — always informed by dialogue, local insight, and respect for the communities involved.

 Ways to Work Together